liferay/liferay-frontend-projects/projects/js-toolkit/packages/js-api/README.md

 ### `@liferay/js-api/data-set`

 Public type contracts for the Frontend Data Set (FDS) widget.
 The module exposes only types; it contains no implementation.
-It covers three groups of
-contracts:
+The contracts are split by functionality across sibling modules and re-exported from the module entry point, covering three groups:

--   **FDS connection and remote state** — `FDSConnection` (and its companion `FDSConnectionConstructor`) let a Client Extension read and write FDS search state, while `FDSConnectionInfo`, `FDSConnectionStatus`, `FDSConnectionOptions`, and `FDSStateChangeCallback` describe how a connection is opened and observed.
+-   **FDS connection and remote state** (`./connection`) — `FDSConnection` (and its companion `FDSConnectionConstructor`) let a Client Extension read and write FDS search state, while `FDSConnectionInfo`, `FDSConnectionStatus`, `FDSConnectionOptions`, and `FDSStateChangeCallback` describe how a connection is opened and observed.
--   **Custom cell renderers** — `FDSTableCellHTMLElementBuilder` and its args, the HTML element builder a renderer implements to draw a table cell.
+-   **Custom cell renderers** (`./cell-renderer`) — `FDSTableCellHTMLElementBuilder` and its args, the HTML element builder a renderer implements to draw a table cell.
--   **Custom filters** — `FDSFilter` and the HTML element builders (rendering), OData query builders (server-side filtering), and description builders (human-readable filter summaries) it composes.
+-   **Custom filters** (`./filter`) — `FDSFilter` and the HTML element builders (rendering), OData query builders (server-side filtering), and description builders (human-readable filter summaries) it composes.

 ```ts
 import type {